scientilla/scientilla_v0/README.md

 - Click the Update button
 - Click the [Open] button on the left of the new ORCID entry
 - Click on the [Clone] button to import the information about a specific publication into the [Your Works!] area

+## How to extend SCIENTILLA

+The development of Scientilla continues constantly and collaborations are really wanted and accepted.
+If you are a developer Fork the project and send us Pull Requests.
+If you want to contribute with translation please send us an email so we can keep in touch while we implement the multilingual system.